rain1017/quick-pomelo/README.md

 2. User must call specific server to access data, and in-request rpc is errorprone.
 3. In memory data will be lost on server failure, it's very difficult to support HA.

-Thanks to memorydb, quick pomelo un-invent the stateful approach and use a web server like 'MVC' based architecture.
-All servers become stateless and all states is stored in memorydb.
-You can now get all benifits from a typical stateless web server, without losing performance and scalibility of in memory stateful server (As long as you access same data from the same server). [read more about memorydb](https://github.com/rain1017/memorydb).
+Thanks to memdb, quick pomelo un-invent the stateful approach and use a web server like 'MVC' based architecture.
+All servers become stateless and all states is stored in memdb.
+You can now get all benifits from a typical stateless web server, without losing performance and scalibility of in memory stateful server (As long as you access same data from the same server). [read more about memdb](https://github.com/rain1017/memdb).

 ## Quick Sample